kraudy/IBM-i-pipeline/README.md

 Now we create a little more complex project structure.

 We will be using Edmund [Payroll project](https://github.com/edmundreinhardt/payroll-from-qsys/tree/main).
 You can just clone it to another dir and then copy the dir struct with `cp`.
 If you decide to clone it here, directly, you will need to delete the git file to keep our idea of having only one repo with many projects.
-For now, hang on.
+We are doing it the manual way for learning sake.

 Lets use a cool git functionality, a branch (Git, under the hood is actually the [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) algorithm, if you are into that kind of thing).
 Since we are gonna do a little bigger change this time, lets use a branch in case we break something (This is what you usually do on bigger projects or when you want to try something kinda wild).